mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```
 {
   "id": "io.mosip.deviceregister",
-  "version": "registration server API version as defined above",
+  "version": "Registration server API version as defined above",
-  "responsetime": "iso time format",
+  "responsetime": "ISO time format",
   "response": "JWT of the below device data",
-  "error": [ //Filled in case of error.
-Remaining keys above are dropped in case of errors.
+  "error": [
     {
-      "errorCode": "error code if registration fails",
+      "errorCode": "Error code if registration fails.
+Remaining keys above are dropped in case of errors.",
-   	  "message": "description of the error code"
+   	  "message": "Description of the error code"
     }
   ]
 }